 However, the way you can save money by being an S Corp is that your salary does not need to be 100% of your profits, though it does need to be “reasonable”.
 For example, if your business profits $300,000, you may be able to pay yourself a salary of $180,000 based on industry standards for your job description.
 In this scenario, you would pay 7.65% of $180,000 as the employer, deducted from each paycheck, and your business would pay another 7.65% of $180,000 on the corporate payroll returns.
 The remaining $120,000 of business profits will flow through to your personal return and you will pay personal income tax on that as well as the $180,000 of wages.
 Essentially the money is saved on the $120,000 that is not subject to payroll tax or self-employment tax and you can estimate that the savings is around 15% of $120,000, though this is not exact.
 You can see that the greater your business profits are, the greater your savings will be.

 As a separate legal entity, an S Corp files its own tax return, and remember that as an owner of an S Corp you need to pay yourself salary through payroll.
 Comparing this to just being a sole proprietor you will have extra fees for your accountant to prepare an additional business tax return for you, which is almost always more expensive than filing a personal return, and you’ll need to pay them to prepare payroll tax returns for you, or pay for a service to handle.
-You’ll have to have enough tax savings to justify these costs, which can be thousands of dollars extra in accounting fees.
+You’ll have to have enough tax savings to justify these costs.

 An S Corp has to be a domestic corporation, can only have “allowable” shareholders (be individuals, certain trusts and estates, and may not be partnerships, corporations, or non-resident alien shareholders), have no more than 100 shareholders, have only one class of stock, and may not be an ineligible corporation (such as a financial institution, insurance company, or domestic international sales corporation).
 You are required to have a separate bank account, which I recommend you do anyway, but is not required for a sole proprietor.
 There are certain rules you’ll need to follow for deducting auto expenses and paying for your health insurance.